Automated optimization of force field parameters against ensemble-averaged measurements with Bayesian Inference of Conformational Populations: Introduction

 Numerous methods\cite{kofinger2021empirical,wang2014building,ge2018model,madin2022bayesian} have been developed to address most of these challenges.
 However, many algorithms do not include any treatment of uncertainty in the training data, and others lack gradients for automatic refinement.
 To address these challenges, Bayesian inference methods have been developed.\cite{kofinger2021empirical,madin2022bayesian,ge2018model} These methods estimate a Bayesian posterior distribution of conformational populations by treating molecular simulation predictions as prior information, weighted by a likelihood function constructed from the experimental measurements and their uncertainties.
 The Bayesian posterior can then be used to optimize the prior.

 In this work, we extend the Bayesian Inference of Conformational Populations (BICePs) algorithm\cite{voelz2021reconciling,raddi2025model} to perform automated force field refinement.
-BICePs is a reweighting algorithm that refines structural ensembles against sparse and/or noisy experimental observables, and has been used in many previous applications.\cite{Voelz:2014fga,wan2020reconciling,hurley2021,raddi2023biceps,NRV2024} A key advantage of BICePs is that it does not require uncertainty estimates for the forward model; instead, it infers the posterior distribution of these parameters directly from the data through MCMC sampling.
+BICePs is a maximum-entropy (MaxEnt) reweighting algorithm that refines structural ensembles against sparse and/or noisy experimental observables.
+Recent developments of BICePs enabled automatic parameterization of forward models\cite{Raddi2024FMO,NRV2024}, objective ranking of force fields\cite{raddi2025model}, and reweighting folding landscapes for non-natural and/or cyclic peptides\cite{NRV2024}.
+Earlier versions of BICePs used a maximum-parsimony approach to reconcile simulations with experimental data in peptide and protein systems\cite{Voelz:2014fga,wan2020reconciling,hurley2021,raddi2023biceps}.
+A key advantage of BICePs is that it does not require uncertainty estimates for the forward model; instead, it infers the posterior distribution of these parameters directly from the data through MCMC sampling.
 BICePs also computes a free energy-like quantity called the BICePs score that can be used for model selection.\cite{ge2018model,raddi2025model}

-Recently, we have equipped BICePs with a replica-averaging forward model, making it a maximum-entropy (MaxEnt) reweighting method, and unique in that no adjustable regularization parameters are required to balance experimental information with the prior.\cite{raddi2025model} With this new approach, the BICePs score becomes a powerful objective function to select and parameterize optimal models.
+Recently, we have equipped BICePs with a replica-averaging forward model, making it a MaxEnt reweighting method.
+Among existing MaxEnt methods, BICePs is unique in that no adjustable regularization parameters are required to balance experimental information with the prior.\cite{raddi2025model} With this new approach, the BICePs score becomes a powerful objective function to select and parameterize optimal models.
 Here, we show that the BICePs score, which reflects the total evidence for a model, can be used for variational optimization of model parameters.
 The BICePs score contains a form of inherent regularization, and has specialized likelihood functions that allow for the automatic detection and down-weighting of data points subject to systematic error.\cite{raddi2025model}

 To efficiently optimize complex parameter spaces, we derive the first and second derivatives of the BICePs score.
 We then show how to perform automatic force field optimization against ensemble-averaged observables for several test systems, including a protein lattice model with adjustable bead interaction strengths, and a von Mises-distributed polymer model.
 We also show that this approach works with neural network potentials, where parameters can be optimized through automatically calculated gradients.